CATALPAresearch/mod_usenet/README.md

 This plugin is for reading newsgroups.

-After installing add connect informations to plugin settings in your moodle admin ui.
+After installing add connection informations to plugin settings in your moodle admin ui.
 Whenever possible use ip adresses instead of dns-name for performance reasons.